About:

 The scientific term for a knowledge filter is epistemic filter.
 The word "epistemic" is derived from Epistemology—the study of where knowledge comes from and the process of confirming that we indeed know something.

 THE HACK has identified 18 different epistemic or knowledge filters and mapped the compatibility relationships between them in a practical way.
-Each filter has a unique way of interpreting reality, which you’ll uncover when you take the Culture Compatibility Test.
+Each filter has a unique way of interpreting reality, which you’ll uncover when you take the Sociality Test.
 Here’s how it works in general:

 Knowledge Comes In: Information enters your awareness.